Who is the National Breast Cancer Research Institute?

 In Ireland, 1 in 8 women will develop breast cancer during their lifetime.
-Play in Pink Day’s help support Breast Cancer Research, a national charity that funds a comprehensive research programme at the National University of Ireland, Galway.
+Play in Pink Day’s help support the National Breast Cancer Research Institute, a national charity that funds a comprehensive research programme at the National University of Ireland, Galway.
 Research has improved the diagnosis, treatment options, and outcomes for those who develop the disease.
 By funding this research, we aim to positively impact future outcomes for breast cancer patients.

 In collaboration with universities and hospitals across the globe, the breast cancer research team at the National University of Ireland, Galway focuses on areas including personalised medicine, breast regeneration, and innovative diagnostics and therapeutics.

-The Charity raises funds for research from charity events, community-based fundraising, campaigns, and support from individuals and companies.
-Breast Cancer Resdearch rely entirely on voluntary contributions and do not receive funding from the government.
+The Charity raises funds for research from charity events, community-based fundraising, campaigns, and support from individuals and companies. the National Breast Cancer Research Institute rely entirely on voluntary contributions and do not receive direct government funding.
 To learn more about the charity visit: www.breastcancerresearch.ie

 Message from Prof. Michael Kerin, Research Director, Breast Cancer Research